-JUNE 2012
+JUNE 2014

-This report is a snapshot of drinking water quality that we provided this past year.
+This report is a snapshot of drinking water quality that we provided the past two years.
 Included are details about where your water comes from, what it contains, and how it compares to state and federal standards.
 We are committed to providing you with information because informed customers are our best allies.
 We are pleased to report that the Harvard Water System is currently in compliance with all state and federal drinking water regulations.
+A copy of this report can be found on the Town of Harvard website (www.harvard.ma.us).